Proxy Controls and Panel Data: Empirical Applications

 \section{Empirical Applications}

 We apply our methodology to real data.
 In order to emphasize the applicability of our approach to both cross-sectional and panel models we present two separate empirical settings.
-In our first application we use cross-sectional variation to estimate causal effects, and in the second application we exploit the panel structure of the data.
+In the first application we exploit the panel structure of the data to form proxies as suggested in Section 2.
+In our second application we use cross-sectional variation to estimate causal effects

-Details for the implementation of our estimation method (choice of basis functions, first-stage regression methods) can be found in Appendix A.3.
-In short, we use separable high-order polynomial bases and carry out the first-stage regressions using ridge and similarly use a ridge penalty in the minimum distance step.